salvadormartin3z/salvadormartin3z/README.md

 ## Hi there 👋

-🌱 I'm a skilled software developer proficient in JavaScript, TypeScript, and Python, with expertise in frameworks such as React, Angular, and Node.js.
-I'm a quick learner who collaborates closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
-Let's work together to bring your ideas to life! 🔭
+🌱 I'm a software developer with experience in JavaScript, TypeScript, and Python, and I've worked with frameworks like React, Angular, and Node.js.
+I enjoy learning new things and collaborating with clients to create effective, scalable, and user-friendly solutions.
+I'm excited about the opportunity to help bring your ideas to life! 🔭

 ## [![Portfolio](https://img.icons8.com/color/18/000000/domain.png) Portfolio](https://salvadormartin3z.netlify.app/)